Connect with others who understand.

 The only way to officially diagnose cancer is through a biopsy.
 This procedure removes a piece of a suspected tumor, which is sent to a pathologist who examines the cells under a microscope.
 Biopsies are usually done after a tumor has been removed during surgery; however, there are other methods that can be used.

 In rare cases, a biopsy can be taken during a laparoscopic procedure, where doctors use small instruments attached to the laparoscope to remove potentially cancerous tissue.
 An ovarian needle aspiration can also be performed; this process involves placing a needle directly into the tumor through the abdomen.
-This method is used only in cases where the person cannot have surgical procedures, or if there is concern that a biopsy could result in the cancer spreading.
+This method is used only in cases where the person cannot have surgical procedures, or if there is limited concern that a biopsy could result in the cancer spreading.

 Blood Tests